Tennis Clubs in Kalamazoo & Southwest Michigan

 Stowe Stadium & Markin Racquet Center Kalamazoo College, Kalamazoo, MI

-Stowe Stadium's 11 outdoor hard courts and the Markin Racquet Center's 4 indoor courts serve as home to Kalamazoo College's NCAA Division III Hornets tennis program (89 consecutive MIAA regular-season titles, 7 NCAA DIII national championships) and the USTA Boys' Nationals every August.
-The most historically significant junior tennis environment in the country.
+Stowe Stadium's 11 outdoor hard courts and the Markin Racquet Center's 4 indoor courts serve as home to Kalamazoo College's NCAA Division III Hornets tennis program (7 NCAA DIII national championships and a 67-year MIAA title streak from 1936-2005) and to the USTA Boys' Nationals every August.
+One of the most historically significant junior tennis environments in the country.

 Kalamazoo Country Club Kalamazoo, MI

-Private club founded in 1909, currently undergoing a major renovation with a new indoor tennis and pickleball facility debuting in early 2026 (3 indoor courts, 6 outdoor racquet courts covering tennis, pickleball, and platform tennis).
+Private club founded in 1909, currently undergoing a major renovation with a new indoor tennis and pickleball facility debuting in early 2026.
 Year-round junior programming through certified teaching professionals for members.

 YMCA of Greater Kalamazoo Maple & Portage Branches, MI

-Maple Branch (1940 Hudson Ave, Kalamazoo) offers 4 indoor courts; Portage Branch (2900 W. Centre Ave) offers 8 indoor courts.
-Combined, the largest accessible indoor tennis footprint in the area.
-The YMCA staff also presents Kids Day during the USTA Nationals each August -- a direct connection between community junior programming and the tournament at Stowe Stadium.
+The Maple and Portage branches operate the largest accessible indoor tennis footprint in the Kalamazoo area.
+YMCA staff also help present Kids Day programming during the USTA Nationals each August -- a direct connection between community junior tennis and the tournament at Stowe Stadium.

 WMU Sorensen Courts Western Michigan University, Kalamazoo, MI